project-flotta/flotta-operator/README.md

 When the CRDs are present in the cluster, the operator can either be run outside or inside the cluster.

+## Prerequisites/Dependencies
+### podman
+This project relies strongly on Podman.
+It is used in the edge devices and also in the operator.
+Supported Podman version is `3.4.4`

+### cert-manager
+We use admission webhooks for managing the CRDs.
+Therefore, there's a need for TLS certificates and keys management.
+When deploying in a cluster, webhooks are enabled and require [cert-manager](https://cert-manager.io/).
+Refer to its installation instructions for installing it.

+Disabling webhooks is done by setting environment variable `ENABLE_WEBHOOKS=false` for the manager's container.

 # Getting started
 ## Outside the cluster
 Run `make run` to start the operator.